Pharmacy And Online Doctor

 Frequently asked questions

-You can use this service if you are 18 or over and are eligible for a free flu jab.
-For the private service you need to be aged 16 or over for our private service, except Northern Ireland) and in good health.
+You can use the NHS service if you are 18 or over and are eligible for a free flu jab.
+For the private service you need to be aged 16 or over (except in Northern Ireland where you need to be 18 or over).
 However, there are some exceptions (i.e. if you have a viral infection), but the pharmacist will determine your suitability during your consultation.

 It is not necessary to book a flu jab you can just call into your local vaccinating pharmacy, once our flu vaccination service is available.
 We do advise that you ring ahead to check availability, where our Pharmacists in store will be happy to help find a time to suit you.

 LloydsPharmacy Online Doctor works with three simple steps.
 Complete a short medical form that corresponds with the treatment you require.
 An online assessment will then be carried out by one of our qualified doctors.
 Once approved, your order is processed and treatment made available.